 Negative Screening: Conversely, negative screening involves excluding companies or industries that do not align with the investor’s ESG standards.
 For example, an investor might avoid investments in fossil fuel companies, tobacco firms, or companies with poor labor practices.
 This strategy reduces exposure to sectors that are considered high-risk from an ESG perspective.

 Impact Investing: Impact investing goes beyond ESG screening by focusing on investments that generate measurable positive social and environmental impacts alongside financial returns.
 This can include investments in renewable energy projects, sustainable agriculture, or affordable housing initiatives.
 Impact investors seek to drive meaningful change while achieving their financial objectives.
+Firms provide financial services, such as investment research and portfolio strategies, to help clients achieve their sustainable investment goals.

 Green Bonds: Green bonds are financial instruments specifically earmarked to raise money for climate and environmental projects.
 They have traded at premiums compared to traditional bonds and are a popular choice for sustainable investing.
 Green bonds provide investors with a way to support projects that reduce carbon emissions, enhance energy efficiency, and promote sustainable development.